General Studies diploma

 If a UFV Placement Test or Upgrading and University Preparation (UUP) assessment score is

-assistance in choosing your courses and planning your timetable.
+assistance in choosing courses and organizing timetables.

 3. For students under 19 years of age, admission is conditional upon B.C.